 You're not supposed to eat the stuff, but it's so hard to resist.
 Can you eat raw cookie dough safely?
 Here's the scoop.

-It is a universal truth that only one thing that can rival a freshly baked cookie: the dough.
-We’re all guilty of working our way through the raw dough before the oven has finished preheating.
-But the CDC has us re-thinking that, with its recent campaign to “Say No to Raw Dough!“
+It is a universal truth that only one thing can rival a freshly baked cookie: the dough.
+Most of us are guilty of a nibble or two before the oven has finished preheating.
+But can you eat raw cookie dough?
+The CDC has us re-thinking that, with its recent campaign to Say No to Raw Dough!